 I was driven from fear, in the dream, and as it revealed later, in reality too.

 Just as I noticed the stairs, I saw what was so far the weirdest thing in this nightcrawler dream.
 I saw people moving up the stairs in a line, people who I knew.
 People from my work place.
-This was the point where I looked down upon my own frowning body as a second person and slowly felt the color drain from my feet.

 It was very much a daredevil leap of death.
 If this was a movie, this would be the scene with the slow-mo action-thriller sequence, one where everybody watched with their gaping mouths and hearts hung upside down in their throats.